lbelzile/math80667a/docs/01-introduction.md

 :::

-There are many other greath examples in [the dedicated section of Chapter 10 of *Telling stories with data* by Rohan Alexander](https://tellingstorieswithdata.com/10-hunt.html#rct-examples) [@Alexander2021].
+There are many other great examples in [the dedicated section of Chapter 10 of *Telling stories with data* by Rohan Alexander](https://tellingstorieswithdata.com/10-hunt.html#rct-examples) [@Alexander2021].
 Section 1.4 of @Berger:2018 also lists various applications of experimental designs in a variety of fields.